D&L Industries : Amendments to By-Laws | MarketScreener

 Other Relevant Information

-Amended to reflect the date of filing of the amendments with the SEC and the expected date of SEC approval of the amended by laws.
+Amended to reflect the date of filing of the amendment with the SEC and the expected date of SEC approval.